stschiff/msmc/README.md

 1. the chromosome (can be any string)
 2. the position in the chromosome
 3. the number of called sites (homozygous, except the site itself which can be hom. or het.) since the last segregating site.
 This number *includes* the given location.
 This means that this number must always be greater than zero!
+It also means that this number cannot be larger than the difference between the current and the previous position.
 4. the ordered and phased alleles of the multiple haplotypes.
 If phasing is unknown, multiple phasings can be given, separated by a comma to indicate the different possibilities.
 This is the case in the line before the last in the example above.
 Unknown alleles can be indicated by "?", but they can also simply be left out and expressed through a reduced number of called sites in the line of the next variant.

 # Generate input files